 When you get it right, send it to influencers.

 When someone else notices your video, you’ve done your job right.
-Engagement doesn’t come from having the latest videocamera or having a huge budget – it’s achieved as a result of having a great idea and executing it perfectly.
+Engagement doesn’t come from having the latest videocamera or having a huge budget.
+It comes from tapping into trending sentiments in a unique or hilarious way.
 That’s what will make social media influencers sit up and take notice of your video.

 We hope you’ve enjoyed watching our examples of great brand messaging!
 Do you think we’ve left any out?
-Let us know (and what you learned from the video) in the comments below!
+Let us know, and share what you learned, in the comments below!